Welcome to today's edition of the Rush 24-7 podcast.

 Rothlessberger had had a concussion prior, prior week.

-Decided not to play Heinz Ward.
+Decided not to play.

-It's an NBC Sunday night game.
+Heinz Ward is an NBC Sunday night game.

 He didn't use these words, but it's what he meant for playing.

-He says the Baltimore Ravens.
+He says, the Baltimore Ravens.

 He would have been in the same circumstances.